Anna Abrikosova: Death and legacy

-Abrikosova died of spinal cancer at Butyrka Prison infirmary on July 23, 1936, at the age of 54 years.
-After being autopsied, her body was secretly cremated at the Donskoy Cemetery and her ashes were buried in a mass grave at the same location.
+Abrikosova died of spinal cancer based in the sacral bone inside Butyrka Prison infirmary on July 23, 1936, and at the age of only 54 years of age.
+After being autopsied, her body was secretly cremated by the NKVD at the Donskoy Cemetery in central Moscow and her ashes were buried in a mass grave at the same location.

 According to Dmitrii Abrikosov, "Till her last moments she never thought of herself, and tried to help and support by her faith other unfortunate prisoners.
 Such is the fate of this remarkable woman.
 When I was in Japan, some Catholic told me that he had read in a Catholic magazine that the Church was collecting all data on her life with a view to possibly consecrating her as a Saint of the Catholic Church.
 How destiny plays with human life! ... - who could have believed all this possible, had anyone prophesied it?
 My sister herself would have called it the dream of a madman."

 When news of Anna Abrikosova's death reached the large community of anti-communist Russians in Paris, an obituary was written in French by Hélène Iswolsky and published in l'Année Dominicaine.

-About Mother Catherine and the Sisters, Bishop Neveu wrote in a dispatch to the Holy See, "They were heroines deserving our admiration... [and they have] added a glorious page to the history of our Holy Mother Church."
+About Mother Catherine and the sisters, Bishop Neveu wrote in a dispatch to the Holy See, "They were heroines deserving our admiration... [and they have] added a glorious page to the history of our Holy Mother Church."

 After her release from the Gulag in 1953, Abrikosova Dominican Sister Theresa Kugel became the driving force in the reunion of the surviving sisters and their monastic revival inside a Khrushchyovka apartment building on Dzuku Street in Vilnius.
-Georgii Davidovich Friedman, a Soviet Jewish jazz musician and recent Catholic convert who first visited them in 1974, found that the Sisters were being ministered to by Dominican priests visiting from the People's Republic of Poland and by Fr.
-Volodymyr Prokopiv, a graduate of the Russicum, fellow Gulag survivor, and priest of the illegal and underground Ukrainian Greek Catholic Church.
+Georgii Davidovich Friedman, a Soviet Jewish jazz musician and recent Catholic convert, first visited them in 1974.
+He found that the sisters were being ministered to, under orders from the Master of the Order of Preachers Aniceto Fernández Alonso, by Dominican priests visiting from the People's Republic of Poland and by Volodymyr Prokopiv, a graduate of the Russicum, fellow Gulag survivor, and priest of the illegal and underground Ukrainian Greek Catholic Church.